Advanced QR Code Recognition: Handling Inverted Colors, Perspective Distortion, and Grayscale Images

 Best speed Failed to recognize

-We can then export the template to a JSON file and load it in our Python code:
+Finally, export the template as a JSON file and load it in your Python code:

 error = reader.init_runtime_settings_with_file('perspective-qr.json')